Check that x is a character vector with unique, syntactically valid names

 because names containing underscores are not syntactically invalid.
 However,

-will be concatenated separated by underscores to create an ID-tag.
+will be concatenated to create an ID-tag, separating the parts by underscores.

 Programming notes